 - Quicker, easier recoveries

 - daVinci® allows surgeons remarkable precision and visualization through several small "ports" or incisions, rather than one large (8-10 inch) open chest incision

 - Reduced risk of infection, less blood loss, shorter hospital stay and less pain and scarring

 In addition, Dignity Health Heart and Vascular Institute of Greater Sacramento offers Surgical aortic valve replacement (SAVR), the primary surgical treatment for aortic valve stenosis.
 During this procedure, the narrowed aortic valve is removed and is replaced with a mechanical valve or a tissue valve.

 Dignity Health Heart and Vascular Institute of Greater Sacramento is among the select providers in the nation to offer patients transcatheter aortic valve replacement (TAVR).
 TAVR is a less invasive procedure for heart valve replacement, designed for patients with severe aortic valve stenosis.

-Dignity Health Heart and Vascular Institute of Greater Sacramento is also among select providers in the nation to offer patients Transcatheter Mitral Valve Replacement (TMVR).
+Dignity Health Heart and Vascular Institute of Greater Sacramento is also among select providers in the nation to offer patients Transcatheter Edge-to-Edge Repair, formerly referred to as Transcatheter Mitral Valve Repair (TMVR).
 This minimally invasive procedure treats moderate/severe to severe mitral regurgitation without requiring open heart surgery.